Shop the Eclipse Store

 2024 ECLIPSE OVERVIEW

-On April 8, 2024, a total solar eclipse, known as the "Great North American Eclipse," will carve a narrow path of totality from southwest to northeast across 13 U.S. states.
+On April 8, 2024, a total solar eclipse will carve a narrow path of totality from southwest to northeast across 13 U.S. states.
 To experience the total phase of the eclipse, you must be located within this narrow path of totality, with the duration of totality lasting the longest at the centerline.
 But where along the path should you plan to go?
 Below, we've outlined some of the unique features, landmarks, and viewing options along the path of totality for each state.

 Remember that you must use special eclipse safety glasses or viewers at all times during the partial phases of a total solar eclipse.
 The NationalEclipse.com Eclipse Store offers a wide variety of certified safe eclipse glasses and viewers.